Is trying to attract back an ex worth it? How can you tell if and when a relationship is worth another try?

-Before you try to get back together with someone you have dated, been engaged to or married to, the first question you must ask yourself is: is it really worth it?
+Before you try to get back together with someone you have dated, been engaged to or married to, the first question you must ask yourself is: “Is trying to attract back my ex really worth it?”

 The question is not whether putting yourself through the experience of trying to get back together (which in and of itself is emotionally trying and scary), but whether opening yourself to love, after you’ve been hurt is really worth it.

 Loving another human being means giving yourself permission to experience happiness, joy, intimacy and fulfillment that only comes with being in love.
-But loving another human being also means exposing your heart to someone who might manipulate, use and/or hurt you.
+But loving another human being also means giving them permission to hurt you but hoping that they don’t.
+It’s exposing your heart to someone who might manipulate, use and/or hurt you.

 The “might hurt you” part is what makes it so scary even for those of us who are aware of the risks.
 Knowing that we may get hurt does not shield us from the pain of a break-up, or from the fear of emotional vulnerability.

 In fact it probably makes us more fearful.
 It’s no longer they “might hurt” us, they already have.
 The illusion of “live happily ever after” has been shattered, and now there is proof that the person we love is capable of hurting us.
 That’s scary.